How to Make Handmade Melon Pan

 4) Resting the Bread Dough

-Shape the dough into a ball and place it into a bowl.
-Cover with plastic wrap and place the dough in a warm place (40°C (104°F) for 25-35 minutes) until the dough has doubled in size.
+Shape the dough into a ball and place it in a bowl.
+Cover with plastic wrap and put the dough in a warm place (at around 40°C or 104°F) for 25-35 minutes, or until the dough has doubled in size.

 5) Cutting and Shaping the Bread Dough